Koonkie-Cloud-Services/circos_mag/README.md

 # Circos for MAGs

-This command line tool provides and easy-to-use interface for creating Circos plot for a MAG.
+This command line tool provides an easy-to-use interface for creating Circos plot for a MAG, SAG, or isolate genome.

 ## Installation

-This package requires [Circos](https://circos.ca), [Prokka](https://github.com/tseemann/prokka), and (optionally, be recommended) [Samtools](https://www.htslib.org) to be installed on your system.
+This package requires [Circos](https://circos.ca), [Prokka](https://github.com/tseemann/prokka), and (optionally, but recommended) [Samtools](https://www.htslib.org) to be installed on your system.
 The easiest and recommend method for installing Circos and Prokka is to use [Conda](https://docs.conda.io/projects/conda/en/latest/index.html):

 ```
 > conda create -n circos_mag -c bioconda circos prokka